Elon offices and operations are redesigning their programs and protocols using a range of strategies, including:

 The Elon University community continues to adjust to the effects of surging confirmed COVID-19 cases in the United States and in North Carolina.
 This potentially deadly disease has caused fear, economic strain and general anxiety for many in our society.
 Additionally, acts of anti-Asian discrimination, racism and violence have risen against Asian, Asian American and Pacific Islander community members.
 At Elon, we condemn anti-Asian bigotry, racism, xenophobia and other forms of oppression.
 Anti-Asian racism has no place here, and we address these acts when they appear.
 We fully reject the racialization of the COVID-19 pandemic, the framing of COVID-19 as a foreign attack on domestic soil and the association of nationality to the disease.
 These acts are inconsistent with our aspirations.
-Any act or expression of bias or bigotry should be reported to the Center for Equity and Inclusive Excellence.
+Any act or expression of bias or bigotry should be reported to the Office of Inclusive Excellence Education & Development.
 You can find out more about reporting on Elon’s Bias Response website.

 We value and celebrate the diverse backgrounds, cultures, experiences and perspectives of all our community members.
 We, therefore, stand in solidarity with the Asian and Pacific Islander community and against anti-Asian sentiments, remarks, behaviors and other expressions of bigotry.
 As this virus continues, let us identify ways that strengthen us as a community.